CHALLENGE #1 OVERCOMING SELFISHNESS

 LISTEN TO THE PODCASTS: The links for the two podcast episodes are below.
 Dr. Scott Turansky and Elena Zwetsloot discuss selfishness and the biblical concept of honor.

-WATCH FOR THE PARENTING TIPS: Each week a new email parenting tip will appear in your inbox with additional ideas to support your goal of overcoming selfishness in your home.
+ENJOY PARENTING TIPS: Four parenting tips with additional ideas to support your goal of overcoming selfishness in your home have been chosen.
+Use the links below.

 SHARE THE CHALLENGE WITH OTHERS: Practice being unselfish by passing on ideas and even this challenge to other families you know, realizing that all families want to improve in this area and are looking for practical ideas.